mfkucuk/CS-411-Project-2/README.md

 ```

 # Project Structure
-*index.js* is the file required to run the electron
+*index.js* is the file required to run the electron framework.
+It is responsible for creating a window and rendering the HTML (*index.html*) in that window.

+All of our source code is located under the *src* directory.
+It contains our JavaScript files that handles the web browser logic and CSS file for styling the HTML.